Ash-siv4/Ash-siv4/README.md

 A foundational backend structure for MERN stack projects to streamline server-side development, including user authentication, database connections, and API routes.

 ### Animal Management System
-A Spring framework project managing information about animals, showcasing key concepts like dependency injection, MVC architecture, and RESTful web services.
+A Spring framework project to manage information about animals, showcasing key concepts like dependency injection, MVC architecture, and RESTful web services.

 ## Get in Touch

 - 💼 LinkedIn: [Aswene Sivaraj](https://www.linkedin.com/in/aswenesivaraj/)

-Feel free to explore my repositories and reach out if you have any questions or collaboration ideas.
+Please explore my repositories and let me know if you have any questions or collaboration ideas.
 Let's connect and build something amazing together!

 ---